-Now, my one-year plan for growth is a divided in 4 quarters.
+Now, my one-year plan for growth is divided into 4 quarters.
 Each 3-months period is going to be focused (or NOT focused) on certain aspects of building an online business.

-New sites need only focus on long tail keywords.
-These are phrases that have 5, 6,7,8 words in them.
+New sites need only focus on long-tail keywords.
+These are phrases that have 5 or 6,7,8 words in them.

-Being that long they have smaller number of people searching for them, but also much, MUCH less competition.
+Being that long they have fewer people searching for them, but also much, MUCH less competition.

 So they itch to buy and now it’s only a small matter of making sure they buy from you.